 |Herodotus||480-425 B.C.||A.D.
 900||1300 yrs||8||----|

 |Aristotle||384-322 B.C.||A.D.
 1100||1400||49||----|

 |less than 100 years||5600||99.5%|

 Almost all biblical scholars agree that the New Testament documents were all written before the close of the First Century.
-If Jesus was crucified in 30 A.D., then that means that the entire New Testament was completed within 70 years.
-This is important because it means there were plenty of people around when the New Testament documents were penned who could have contested the writings.
+If Jesus was crucified in A.D.
+30., then that means the entire New Testament was completed within 70 years.
+This is important because it means there were plenty of people around when the New Testament documents were penned--people who could have contested the writings.
 In other words, those who wrote the documents knew that if they were inaccurate, plenty of people would have pointed it out.
 But, we have absolutely no ancient documents contemporary with the First Century that contest the New Testament texts.

-Furthermore, another important aspect of this discussion is the fact that we have a fragment of the gospel of John that dates back to around 29 years from the original writing (John Rylands Papyri 125 A.D.).
+Furthermore, another important aspect of this discussion is the fact that we have a fragment of the gospel of John that dates back to around 29 years from the original writing (John Rylands Papyri A.D.
+125).
 This is extremely close to the original writing date.
-This is simply unheard of in any other ancient writing and it demonstrates that the Gospel of John is a First Century document.
+This is simply unheard of in any other ancient writing, and it demonstrates that the Gospel of John is a First Century document.